Jane's Addiction

-Jane's Addiction is an American rock band from Los Angeles, formed in 1985.
-The band consists of vocalist Perry Farrell, guitarist Dave Navarro, drummer Stephen Perkins and bassist Eric Avery.
-Jane's Addiction was one of the first bands from the early 1990s alternative rock movement to gain both mainstream media attention and commercial success in the United States.
+Jane's Addiction was an American rock band formed in Los Angeles in 1985.
+The band's best known line-up consisted of lead vocalist Perry Farrell, bassist Eric Avery, drummer Stephen Perkins and guitarist Dave Navarro.
+Jane's Addiction was one of the first bands from the early 1990s alternative rock movement to gain commercial success.

-Founded by Farrell and Avery, following the disintegration of Farrell's previous band Psi Com, Jane's Addiction's first release was a self-titled live album, Jane's Addiction (1987), which caught the attention of Warner Bros.
+Founded by Farrell and Avery following the disintegration of Farrell's previous band Psi Com, Jane's Addiction's first release was their self-titled live album in 1987, which caught the attention of Warner Bros.
 Records.
-The band's first two studio albums, Nothing's Shocking (1988) and Ritual de lo Habitual (1990), were released to widespread critical acclaim, and an increasing cult fanbase.
-As a result, Jane's Addiction became icons of what Farrell dubbed the "Alternative Nation".
-The band's initial farewell tour, in 1991, launched the first Lollapalooza, which has since become a perennial alternative rock festival.
+Their first two studio albums, Nothing's Shocking (1988) and Ritual de lo Habitual (1990), received acclaim and grew a cult fanbase.
+As a result, Jane's Addiction became a significant part of what Farrell dubbed the "alternative nation'" The band's first farewell tour in 1991 launched the first Lollapalooza.

-In 1997, the band reunited with Flea of the Red Hot Chili Peppers replacing Avery on bass guitar for a one-off tour.
-In 2001, a second reunion took place, with Martyn LeNoble—and later Chris Chaney—occupying the role of bass guitarist.
-In 2003, the band released its third studio album, Strays, before dissolving again the following year.
-In 2008, the band's original line-up reunited and embarked on a world tour.
-Avery acrimoniously left the band in early 2010, as the group began working on new material.
-In 2011, the band released its fourth studio album, The Great Escape Artist, with Chaney returning to the band for its recording and subsequent tour.
+In 1997, Jane's Addiction reunited, with Flea of the Red Hot Chili Peppers replacing Avery for a one-off tour.
+In 2001, a second reunion took place, with Martyn LeNoble and later Chris Chaney on bass.
+In 2003, Jane's Addiction released their third studio album, Strays, before dissolving the following year.
+In 2008, the original lineup reunited and embarked on a world tour.
+Avery left acrimoniously in early 2010 as they began working on new material.
+In 2011, they released their fourth studio album, The Great Escape Artist, with Chaney returning for its recording and tour.
+For the next ten years, the band toured and performed intermittently.

-Between the years of 2012 and 2022, the band remained active with occasional tours and performances honouring their legacy.
-In August 2022, Avery rejoined the band after a twelve-year absence, ahead of a joint tour with the Smashing Pumpkins.
-Due to ongoing struggles with long COVID, Navarro was replaced by Queens of the Stone Age guitarist Troy Van Leeuwen for the duration of the tour.
-As the three-piece of Farrell, Avery and Perkins began working on new material, Navarro remained absent from the band.
-Josh Klinghoffer was announced as his touring replacement in 2023 until at least April.
+In 2022, Avery rejoined Jane's Addiction after a 12-year absence.
+Due to long COVID, Navarro was replaced by Queens of the Stone Age guitarist Troy Van Leeuwen and former Red Hot Chili Peppers guitarist Josh Klinghoffer on tours in 2022 and 2023.
+In 2024, a reunion tour with Navarro was cancelled after Farrell shoved and punched him on-stage during a concert on September 13, 2024 in Boston, Massachusetts.
+In January 2025, Navarro, Avery and Perkins announced they were working on new music without the involvement of Farrell, with Navarro later confirming that the band would not continue.